 - Develop a plan for engagement work for which you are passionate.
 This is an essential element of a successful Puksta experience.
 Also, make sure that your plans are realistic in scope and manageable.

 - Explore and address the systemic and root causes of the problem(s) your work is immersed in.
 For example, volunteering at a homeless shelter is engagement that does not address root causes that lead to homelessness.
 In your engagement work, you need to examine, reflect and hopefully begin to address the root causes of homelessness.

 - Develop and implement plans to sustain and continue your engagement work once you are no longer a Puksta Scholar.
 If you have developed a new program or service, how will that program or service continue when you are gone?
 Who will be responsible for continuing your good work?
 If you have created a tremendous mentoring program for middle school students, your program needs to continue after you have left.
 How will you address sustainability?

-- Devote an average of 6-8 hours per week to your Puksta project, which includes planning and preparation time.
+- Devote an average of 6-8 hours per week to your Puksta work, which includes planning and preparation time.

 - Register and complete all requirements for the Puksta Scholars course INVS 2005.

 - Attend Puksta events.
 This is a requirement.

 - Attend meetings with your Puksta advisor.
 This is a requirement.

 - Submit required commitment plan, reports and make a re-application/final presentation.
 All plans and reports need to be reviewed and signed by your on-site supervisor, if you have one.